 Minerals that are sources of divalent cations and common in impure sandstones are biotite, chlorite, glauconite, amphibole, epidote, and montmorillonite.
 Chlorite and montmorillonite are common alteration products of volcanic glass, and VRF are commonly composed of combinations of such minerals as well as devitrified glass that is effectively amorphous.
 Available data suggest that the dissolution rates of these minerals are not much different from those used for our simulations.
-While that may be true, they may critically affect the types of secondary minerals formed and the ability for CO2 to be sequestered by carbonates (effects due to the types of secondary minerals, and their effect on permeability).
+However, they may critically affect the types of secondary minerals formed and the ability for CO2 to be sequestered by carbonates due to the different types of secondary minerals, and their effect on permeability.
 Nevertheless, to first order it appears that the specific mineralogy is less important than the amount of reactive minerals.
-However, minerals such as chlorite and montmorillonite could have significantly higher reactive surface areas than the values we are using (Landrot et al., 2012).
+It is also noteworthy that minerals such as chlorite and montmorillonite could have significantly higher reactive surface areas than the values we are using (Landrot et al., 2012).

-As shown in Table 7, typical dissolution rate constants for divalent cation-bearing silicates are near 10-10 mol/m2/sec at temperature 75 oC considering acceleration by the acid mechanism as indicated by Equation 7, which translates to about 0.003 mol/m2/y.
-This value will approximate the actual dissolution rate if the solutions are moderately far from equilibrium.
+As shown in Table 6, typical dissolution rate constants for divalent cation-bearing silicates are near 10-10 mol/m2/sec at temperature of 75 oC, which translates to about 0.003 mol/m2/y.
+This number has also included the acceleration by the acid mechanism as indicated by Equation 7, and will approximate the actual dissolution rate if the solutions are moderately far from equilibrium.
 If a rock contains 10 volume percent of a mineral with density of 2800 kg/m3 and specific surface area of 1 m2/kg, 1m3 of such rock would contain 280 m2 of reactive surface area.
 With these numbers, the predicted timescale of mineral dissolution would be about 1000 years; or in other words roughly 2/3 (actually 1 – e-1) of the reactive mineral inventory would dissolve in 1000 years.
 Assuming a molecular weight similar to feldspar (about 280 g/mol), about 600 moles of reactive mineral would be dissolved in 1000 years.
 For comparison, if 5 to 10% of the rock volume is initially filled with CO2 at a density of 600 kg/m3, then the 1m3 volume contains about 30 to 60 kg of CO2 or about 680 to 1360 moles of CO2.
 Hence the release of cations from mineral dissolution over 1000 years is approximately enough to mineralize 40 to 90 percent of the capillary-trapped CO2.

 The above calculation is significant because it implies that the reaction rate and reactive mineral fraction of reservoir rocks are the critical parameters for assessing mineralization of injected CO2.
 It also shows that slight changes in the rates can have a large effect on the result.
 If dissolution rates are retarded by 10x, there will likely be 10x less mineralization over 1000 years.
 And if the rates could be enhanced, there would be significant benefit in terms of increasing the amount of mineralized CO2.